sanchitdilipjain/aws-image-builder-pipeline/docs/ec2-ami-builder.md

 - EC2 Image Builder is a wholly managed AWS service that simplifies the process to automate the creation, management, and deployment of tailored, secure, and up-to-date server images that are pre-installed and pre-configured with software and settings to match specific IT standards.
 - Features of EC2 Image Builder

-   - Greater productivity and reduced operations for building compliant and up-to-date images/ec2
+   - Greater productivity and reduced operations for building compliant and up-to-date images
    - The more excellent service uptime
    - Improved the security standard for deployments
    - Centralized enforcement and lineage tracking